 MMO: You had the chance to play with a couple of legends in Ken Griffey Jr. and Ichiro Suzuki during your tenure in Seattle.
 Do you have any cool memories with those two specifically that you could share?

 MMO: It makes him more personable.
-He has this myth-like aura about him, but at the end of the day he’s just one of the guys.
+He has this larger than life persona, but at the end of the day he’s just one of the guys.

 David: He’s just one of the guys, and that’s cool, man.
 That’s really what he is.
 He’s nothing more than that, he’s just a great guy who happened to be the best ballplayer in the world.

-MMO: In May 2013 the New York Mets signed you, and by June you were with the club.
+MMO: In May 2013 the New York Mets signed you to a minor league deal, and by June you were with the club.
 How did you enjoy your time with the Mets?

 It was just so much fun, it’s not necessarily fun, it’s energy.
 You feel good, win or lose, there’s still some energy going on and I felt that at the stadium, especially with the 7-Line Army out there going crazy and that’s taken a whole world of its own now.
 But it was a blast to see that developing and being a part of that.